Vinyl, Fiberglass or Wood? Which Window Material is Best for your Home?

 When it comes to finding the right replacement window for your home, there are many things to examine.
 From style to price to use, the options available for windows can seem overwhelming.

-Some homeowners decide that a window reflecting their house’s architectural or interior design is their main concern.
-Others place more emphasis on the window’s features, like energy efficiency.
+Some homeowners decide that a window reflecting their home’s architectural or interior design is their main concern.
+Others place more emphasis on the window’s features, such as energy efficiency.
 The type of glass might also play a role in the decision.

 However, a common area homeowners might not have examined when planning to add new windows is the sort of material used in a window frame and sash.

 Vinyl, fiberglass and wood are the three materials used most often in frames and sashes.
 Each material type has distinct advantages and disadvantages.
-Homeowners need to factor them into their decision when buying a new or replacement home window.
-Here are some points to consider about different window materials:
+Homeowners need to factor them into their decision when it comes time to get a new or replacement home window.
+Here are a few points to consider about different window materials: